 What if you want a modern Pixel phone, but don’t want to spend a lot of money?
 Look no further than Google’s previous budget offering, the Pixel 3a.
 Although the Pixel 3a isn’t quite as fast as the Pixel 4a, it’s only about half the price.
 And for many, the Pixel 3a’s Snapdragon 670 is more than enough for browsing, typical productivity tasks, and even light gaming.

-Thanks to Google’s unwavering commitment to provide timely updates for its first-party devices, the Pixel 3 still has a lot of life left.
-So if you’re trying to decide between the Pixel 3a or 4a, the main point to consider is price.
+Thanks to Google’s commitment to timely updates, the Pixel 3 still has a lot of life left.
+When deciding between the Pixel 3a or 4a, the main point to consider is price.
+Learn more on the Google Pixel 4a vs Google Pixel 3a Comparison page.

 Samsung Galaxy S10